david100gom/pang-sdk-java/README.md

 ```bash
 final String devicename = (String) PreverProperties.getProperty("navertop.devicename");
 ```
-### Getting Started Samples
-We have a collection of getting started samples which will show you how to develop your IoT devices and any applications that your want play with it.
-Please visit and install it then you will find out what Prever.io is at <a href="https://github.com/prever-apps/" target="_blank">Prever applications</a>.

 ## Need some help?
 Please send us your issues and problems using our feedback in Prever.io.